Uzbekistan: Boxing

+Ice Hockey

 Humo Tashkent, a professional ice hockey team was established in 2019 with the aim of joining Kontinental Hockey League (KHL), a top level Eurasian league in the future.
 Humo will join the second-tier Supreme Hockey League (VHL) for the 2019–20 season.
 Humo play their games at the Humo Ice Dome which cost over €175 million in construction; both the team and arena derive their name from the mythical Huma bird, a symbol of happiness and freedom.
 Uzbekistan Hockey Federation (UHF) began preparation for forming national ice hockey team in joining IIHF competitions.